dataustech/trademap/src/nisra/README.md

 3Q2017EEAAA  #1001     2025     1805
 ```

-The data can be extracted as per the following table:
+The data can be extracted from each row as indicated in the following table:

 | Field name          | Chars     | Values                                                                     |
 | ------------------- | --------- | -------------------------------------------------------------------------- |